Algerian military plane crashes, killing at least 100 people

-ALGIERS, Algeria (AP) — At least 100 people were killed when a military plane crashed soon after takeoff in a farm field in northern Algeria on Wednesday, officials said.
+ALGIERS, Algeria (AP) — At least 100 people were killed when a military plane carrying soldiers crashed soon after takeoff in a farm field in northern Algeria on Wednesday, officials said.

 The cause of the crash was unclear, and an investigation has been opened, according to a Defense Ministry statement.

+Local media reported that the plane crashed just after taking off.
 Emergency services converged on the area near the Boufarik military base after the crash.
+Footage from the scene showed thick black smoke coming off the field, as well as ambulances and Red Crescent vehicles arriving at the site.

 “There are more than 100 deaths.
 We can’t say exact how many at this point,” Mohammed Achour, chief spokesman for the civil protection agency, told The Associated Press.